IDEAS Grant Competition

 Program Title: Building Capacity in Kenya and Expanding Student Access to Global Experience

-Destinations: Kenya
+Destination(s): Kenya

 Foreign Policy Goal Focus: Democracy and Human Rights; Global Health